 Severance.
 The terms of any severance based compensation that each of Messrs.
-Pearson, Corless, Gilpin and Gilligan are entitled to are set forth in each of their respective employment agreements, descriptions of which are set forth below.
+Pearson, Corless, Gilpin, Gilligan and Ms. Simeone are entitled to are set forth in each of their respective employment agreements, descriptions of which are set forth below.
 See "Executive Compensation - Employment Agreements."
-For a discussion of severance payments for Mr. Wirth, our former Chief Financial Officer, Treasurer and Secretary, and Mr. Kratzman, a former Vice President of the Company, see "Termination of Employment Provisions in Employment Agreements" below.

 Acceleration of vesting of equity-based awards.
 In general, all unvested options and unvested shares of restricted common stock held by an employee are forfeited immediately upon that employee's termination, whether or not for cause.
-Under the Amended and Restated 2006 Equity Incentive Plan, however, the Board may, if it so chooses, provide in the case of any award for post-termination exercise provisions, including a provision that accelerates all or a portion of any award, but in no event may any award be exercised after its expiration date.
+Under the Equity Incentive Plan, however, the Board may, if it so chooses, provide in the case of any award for post-termination exercise provisions, including a provision that accelerates all or a portion of any award, but in no event may any award be exercised after its expiration date.